-The arrival of the Galaxy S8 has created an influx of deals for the Galaxy S7, which is still a great smartphone pick and considerably cheaper than the new Galaxy S8.
+The arrival of the Galaxy S8 has created an influx of deals for the Galaxy S7, which is still a great smartphone pick and considerably cheaper than either of Samsung's latest phones.

 The Galaxy S7 is still an awesome Android phone.
 Credit: Sam Rutherford

-The Galaxy S7 still has the best camera in its class, thanks to dual-pixel technology, a sharp and colorful 5.1-inch AMOLED display and fast performance.
+The Galaxy S7 still has one of the best cameras on a smartphone, thanks to dual-pixel technology.
+(In fact, save for some software tweaks, the rear camera on the S8 is essentially the same as what you'd find on the S7.)
+You also get a sharp and colorful 5.1-inch AMOLED display and fast performance with the S7.
 As Samsung's former flagship, it's easy to find deals that take up to $200 or more off the Galaxy S7.

 Amazon is selling an unlocked version of the Galaxy S7 for just $439.90, which is $130 under Samsung's current price.
 It's also $210 under the phone's original cost of $649.
 This 32GB model is fully compatible with both AT&T and T-Mobile, though if you need 3G data AT&T is the better bet.

 Meanwhile, if you don't mind opting for a refurbished model, eBay is selling the Galaxy S7 for just $339.99.
 That's $100 under the cost of a new model.
 It also comes with free shipping.

 This eBay Galaxy S7 supports Verizon's network and comes with a new OEM charger, as well as 32GB of storage.

 Galaxy S7 Edge Also Gets Price Cut

 The S7 isn't the only Samsung handheld to receive a price cut.
 Amazon has dropped the price of its larger sibling, the S7 Edge, to $531.90.
 That's $138 cheaper than Samsung's direct price and the best price we've seen for the S7 Edge.
 It had previously been selling in the $600+ range.